toolleeo/cli-apps/README.md

 [commandlinefu.com](https://www.commandlinefu.com/commands/browse) - The place to record those command-line gems that you return to again and again.
 That way others can gain from your CLI wisdom and you from theirs too.

 [cli.club](https://cli.club/) - A collection of the best CLI/Ncurses software covering a wide range of categories from messaging, music, text editing and more.

-[Toolleeo’s CLIpedia](https://robot.unipv.it/clipedia/) - Blog with information on CLI apps, screenshots and other details (license, author, etc.).